akshay140601/Self-Refine-Reimplementation/README.md

   ```

   ## Instructions for evaluating runtime for PIE experiments
-  From the self-refine outputs, create a flattened version of the outputs, and then use the PIE repo to evaluate the runtime and get a report.
-Parse the report using src/pie/pie_eval.py.
+  From the self-refine outputs, create a flattened version of the outputs, and then use the src/pie/prep_for_pie_eval.py to get the flattened outputs.
+  Then, download the test cases required for evaluating the codes.
+It can be found [here](https://drive.google.com/file/d/1migwX4wpED0gDDxn7gS6q55vWeXIDgId/view)

 1. Step1 (Construct yaml file): For evaluating runtime for PIE experiments, we need a yaml file that contains information about the dataset, the model outputs, and the reference file.
 Note that self-refine generates outputs in a slightly different format.
 While Self-Refine generates the outputs in an array (one version per refinement step), the evaluation requires the program to be present in a single column as a script.  src/pie/prep_for_pie_eval.py creates a single file where the output from the i^th step present in the attempt_i_code column.
-The following is the ourput for evaluating the initial output (y0).
+This produces a json file which is 'output4_changing_output.jsonl' in our case.
+The following is the output for evaluating the initial output (y0).
 ```
   inputs_outputs_basepath: "data/sample/generated_test_cases/generated_test_cases/"
   reference_file_path: "data/tasks/pie/ref.jsonl"